VWO Testing

 Get everyone involved.
 Walk them through the path and educate them enough that they understand and contribute to the idea.

 Invest in the Right Tools: To create a culture of experimentation, having the right tools by your side is paramount.
-For they’ll not only help you channelize your efforts but simplify the entire entire process.
+They’ll not only help you channel your efforts but simplify the entire entire process.

 Further, the type of tool(s) you should invest in typically depends on the activities your optimization is engaged in.
 For instance, if you want to optimize the hiring process of your organization, you may want to invest in a good recruiting tool.
 On the other hand, if you want to optimize your website to get more conversions, you must invest in a good and wholesome A/B testing tool.